 By: Abhi Tikkisetty

-Last five-weeks of COVID-19 lockdown has forced majority of the New Zealand’s population to stay and work from their homes.
+New concept of working & COVID-19 lock-downs, have forced majority of the New Zealand’s population to stay and work from their homes.

 Spending hours in front of computers and/or glued to TV screens and lack of required physical activity, has seen more cases of people complaining of back pain.